ZameelAmjed/AmbiProducts/README.md

-#AmbiProducts
+# AmbiProducts

 Add products with categories using geotags and display in a map or embed to section pages using shortcodes

-##Description

-<p>This plugin enables you to add products with categories using geotags then use shortcodes to print a table according to category and display in a map</p>
+## Description

-<p>If you have products listed in different geographical locations this plugin helps you to maintain all in a single table and display in category pages using a map.</p>
+If you have products listed in different geographical locations this plugin helps you to maintain all in a single table and when you need to display based on categories in inner pages you can simply use shortcodes.
+You can display it in a category table as well as in a map.

-<p>Simple case would be a real estate agent with a list of houses distributed across different locations, could insert all listings in a single table then shortcodes can be used in different pages to pull listings according to each category such as apartments, bungalow, condominium and etc.</p>
-<p>Map shortcode is used to mark houses in a map and upon click information is shown in a balloon in which user may redirected to a page to inquire about the particular house.</p>
+Simple case would be a real estate agent with a list of houses distributed across different locations.
+Agent can insert all listings in a single table then shortcodes can be used in different pages to pull listings according to each category such as apartments, bungalow, condominium and etc. further, Map shortcode is used to mark houses in a map and upon click more detail is shown in a balloon to redirect user to place an inquiry about the particular house.

-<p>Plugin is checked on wordpress 5.2.2 and fully functional.</p>
+Plugin is checked on wordpress 5.2.2 and fully functional.

-##Installation
+## Installation

 This section describes how to install the plugin and get it working.